cyberark/secretless-broker/CONTRIBUTING.md

 ```
 Note: the location of the binary might vary across different OS

 6. Once Secretless is running, the type of profiling defined in the previous step should state that it has been enabled.
-Like so:
+It should look something like:
 ```
 2018/11/21 10:17:13 profile: cpu profiling enabled, /var/folders/wy/f9qn852d5_d4s_g06s1kwjcr0000gn/T/profile789228879/cpu.pprof
 ```